Former Tauranga council officer alleges he was bullied and threatened by Bella Vista Homes' developer

 "The main reason I left was because of all the online social media stuff and I thought it would make Danny Cancian and his followers happy and they would leave me alone."

-Mogford said there were also affidavits from a former council's builder inspector who claimed that he and Hubbard tried to put Bella Vista Homes and Cancian out of business.
+Mogford said there were also affidavits from a former council builder inspector who claimed that he and Hubbard tried to put Bella Vista Homes and Cancian out of business.

-Mogford said at one stage there was "horrible" Facebook post that stated he and the council's inspectors should all be herded into the unfinished Bella Vista Homes and the buildings set alight so the poster could watch them burn.
+Mogford said at one stage there was a "horrible" Facebook post that stated he and the council's inspectors should all be herded into the unfinished Bella Vista homes and the buildings set alight so the poster could watch them burn.

 Mogford said the social media posts did not stop so he closed his Facebook profile.